The World of Disney food is a complex and ever-changing one, and that makes keeping track of it all darn near impossible.

 And while some of us might feel totally at home talking to a massive mouse and a pretty princess, others of us might be a little… unsure.
 No prob!
 We recommend coming up with a question or comment about the character’s tale or wearing a piece of clothing that’s sure to generate chatter (think: a fun tee or hat!).
 Then just relax and have fun!

 Looking for some recommendations?
 Check out some of our favorite Character Meals in Disney World in the video below!
+Keep in mind that some of these options are not currently available, so see our list of open restaurants before making your plans.
+Also note, that character dining is modified right now and not every location is open.

 6. You can’t bring in your own food and drinks.